hannorein/rebound/docs/simulationarchive.md

 ### Regular wall-time intervals
-The following code automatically creates a Simulation Archive snapshot after a fixed wall-time.
+The following code automatically creates a Simulationarchive snapshot after a fixed wall-time.
 This is particularly useful for creating restart files when running long simulations.
 The wall-time is given in seconds.
 === "C"